 40 Women of Historical Significance in Montgomery County

-As head of Calvert, she has successfully advocated on issues relating to the advancement of women in business.
+As head of Calvert, she has successfully advocated on issues relating to the advancement of women in business including efforts to increase the representation of women on corporate boards.
 Under her leadership, the Calvert Women’s Principles were created in 2004, marking the first global code of corporate conduct focusing exclusively on empowering, advancing, and investing in women worldwide.
-The Principles have since become the basis for the Gender Equality Principles, an initiative of the City of San Francisco Department on the Status of Women, and the Women’s Empowerment Principles which is a collaborative effort between UNIFEM (now UN Women) and the UN Global Compact.
-For this work, in 2010, she received the CEDAW (Committee on the Elimination of Discrimination against Women) Women’s Human Rights Award.
+The Principles have since become the basis for the Gender Equality Principles, an initiative of the City of San Francisco Department on the Status of Women, and the Women's Empowerment Principles which is a collaborative effort between UNIFEM and the UN Global Compact.
+For this work, in 2010, she received the CEDAW Women’s Human Rights Award.

 Ms. Krumsiek currently serves on several private and non-profit boards.
 She is a Board member of Pepco Holdings, Inc., the Eugene and Agnes E. Meyer Foundation, Calvert Foundation and Girl Scouts USA.
 Currently, she serves on the Executive Committee of the Federal City Council.
 She is a former Chair of the Greater Washington Board of Trade.

 Ms. Krumsiek has been cited often for her leadership and influence in business.
 In 2013, she was recognized as one of Washington Business Journal’s Power 100, “Most Powerful Women” by Washingtonian Magazine and won the “Private Sector Woman of the Year” Award from Financial Women’s Association of New York.
 In 2012, she was awarded the Columbia University Business School’s Botwinick Prize in Business Ethics.
 She was also honored as a Washington Business

 Hall of Fame Laureate in 2009.